-YOU MUST SPREAD THE HOUSING
+YOU MUST SPREAD ALL MODELS WITH CAST IRON HOUSING.

-Spreading the differential housing with a differential case spreader is a step which is critical to set up bearing pre-load on cast iron differential housings.
+Spreading the differential housing with a differential case spreader is a step which is critical to set up bearing pre-load on the differentials.
 Improper pre-load will result in undue bearing wear, increased stresses in the differential center, increased running noise, and ultimately, ring and pinion gear damage.